 Vitamin C and its related co-factors are also a key component of the body’s nutritional defense against hydrogen peroxide build-up.
 Alongside catalase, it helps directly with H2O2 breakdown.
 Securing significant whole food Vitamin C levels is therefore primary.
 Amla powder is one of world’s richest plant sources and two teaspoons a day of this remarkable Ayurvedic tonic food will boost your Vitamin C status considerably.
 No surprises again then, that Amla (available here) has a long-esteemed legacy for the treatment of grey and ageing hair within both ancient and modern Ayurvedic literature.

 Low Zinc levels are also correlated with drastically reduced catalase activity in vivo (that is to say, within our bodies).
 Therefore zinc deficiency literally speeds up the greying process by limiting catalase activity in the body and thus at the hair follicle.
 Make sure your zinc levels are sufficient.
-Two teaspoons of he should wu powder or 5 x bivalve extract capsules a day will significantly boost your zinc status.
+Two teaspoons of he shou wu powder or 5 x bivalve extract capsules a day will significantly boost your zinc status.